gocardless/gocardless-legacy-ruby/README.md

     #
     # They will be presented with a screen where they confirm the link between
     # their merchant account and your app.
 Once they are done, they will be
-    # redirected back to the 'redirect_url' you provided.
+    # redirected back to the 'redirect_uri' you provided.

     # Now you need to retrieve the authorization code from the query string
     # parameters: